-I was always interested in electronics and graduated from Electronic Institute in Pittsburgh in 1969.
-I got my Technician license in February of 1978 at the Federal Building downtown.
+I was always interested in electronics and and graduated from Electronic Institute in Pittsburgh in 1969.
+I became interested in ham radio and received my Technician license with the help from my Elmer, Joe Patrick-WN3YVF (W3KWZ) in February of 1978 at the Federal Building downtown.
 In 1979 I upgraded to Advanced taking the exam at the Soldiers and Sailors Memorial Hall in the Oakland district.
 In 1989 I upgraded to Extra Class taking the exam (20 WPM) at the Penn State campus in McKeesport.
 I have retained the same callsign WB3LHD since the beginning.

 My first working ham station was in December 1978.
 My receiver was a National NC-303 and the transmitter was a homebrew 40/80M 35W that I built from the 1969 ARRL handbook.
 The antenna was a random wire with a homebrew transmatch.
 I got the DX bug in 1989 after purchasing my first cubical quad antenna (Lightning Bolt) and achieved Mixed Honor Roll 4 years later.
 My present quad antenna's (pictured above) are a Cubex Mark II, 5-band 20-10M and a Cubex Bumble Bee 6M quad.
 My main interest is still chasing DX on 160-6 meters, using SSB, CW, JT65, PSK31 and RTTY.
 I need to work 3 more entities to achieve my final goal of DXCC #1.

 I was a member and the Webmaster for the Western PA DX Association.
 I have been a member of the ARRL since 1978 and was an Official Observer "OO" for the ARRL Amateur Auxiliary.
 I was the QSL Manager for the USS Requin Submarine-NY3EC docked in the Ohio River at the Carnegie Science Center.
 I'm now semi-retired working as an RF Engineering Technician at GigaHertz LLC.
 I am the president and QSL manager for the GigaHertz Radio Club-K3ITS.